vinid/cade/README.rst

 .. image:: https://raw.githubusercontent.com/vinid/cade/master/img/shift_meaning.png
    :width: 400pt

+Why not using standard word embeddings?
+Well, long story short, different embeddings generated from different corpora are not comparable: they need to be aligned!

 With CADE we provide a method to align different corpora (in the same language) and to compare them.
 Alignment allow us to compare different word embeddings in different corpora using cosine similarity!